blicht19/student-planner/docs/README.md

 ### Acceptance Criteria

-- Users can create agenda items with a title and an optional description and class.
+- A form for creating agenda items with a title and an optional description and class and saving them to the database exists in the UI.
-- Users can view a list of agenda items.
+- The UI displays a list of upcoming agenda items with a checkbox to mark them completed.
-- Users can mark agenda items as completed.
+- Clicking the checkbox removes the agenda item from the page.

 ---